Zombie cookie

-A zombie cookie is a piece of data that could be stored in multiple locations -- since failure of removing all copies of the zombie cookie will make the removal reversible, zombie cookies can be difficult to remove.
+A zombie cookie is a piece of data usually used for tracking users, which is created by a web server while a user is browsing a website, and placed on the user's computer or other device by the user's web browser, similar to regular HTTP cookies, but with mechanisms in place to prevent the deletion of the data by the user.
+Zombie cookies could be stored in multiple locations—since failure to remove all copies of the zombie cookie will make the removal reversible, zombie cookies can be difficult to remove.
 Since they do not entirely rely on normal cookie protocols, the visitor's web browser may continue to recreate deleted cookies even though the user has opted not to receive cookies.

-The term was used by Attorney Joseph H. Malley, who initiated the Super-Cookie class actions in 2010.

 Purpose

 Web analytics collecting companies use cookies to track Internet usage and pages visited for marketing research.
 Sites that want to collect user statistics will install a cookie from a traffic tracking site that will collect data on the user.
 As that user surfs around the web the cookie will add more information for each site that uses the traffic tracking cookie and sends it back to the main tracking server.

 Zombie cookies allow the web traffic tracking companies to retrieve information such as previous unique user ID and continue tracking personal browsing habits.
 When the user ID is stored outside of a single browser's cookie storage, such as in a header injected by the network into HTTP requests, zombie cookies can track users across browsers on the same machine.

 Zombie cookies are also used to remember unique IDs used for logging into websites.
 This means that for a user who deletes all their cookies regularly, a site using this would still be able to personalize to that specific user.